-Brown also wanted to upgrade the White Sox organization’s ability to respond to and communicate during emergencies, whether it was an injury, a weather-related problem, or other incidents requiring a quick response.
+Brown also wanted to upgrade the White Sox organization’s ability to respond to and communicate during emergencies, whether it was an injury, a weather-related problem, or other incidents requiring a quick response like an accident, in cases like this they can Check This Out to find the best legal resources to cover this.
 Finally, he wanted a partner that could manage the new systems post-installation so he didn’t have to hire the expertise internally.

 Brown first brought in Single Path, a Cisco Premier Partner, to install the internal Cisco wireless network for employees and game day press, broadcasters, and photographers.
 Single Path later had to be approved by the Illinois Sports Facility Authority (IFSA), the governing body for the ballpark, to be confirmed as Brown’s choice from among several potential partners for the VoIP phone upgrade.